binerogroup/documentation/getting-started/managing-your-cloud/openstack-terminal-client.rst

 OpenStack Terminal Client
 =========================

-For terminal oriented users, the OpenStack client offer a very speedy way (albeit with a steeper learning curve) to manage your cloud resources.
+For terminal oriented users, the OpenStack client offer a speedy way (albeit with a steeper learning curve) to manage your cloud resources.
 The client is written in Python.

 Installation